The Wedding Surge and The Wedding Fight

 Because after a year of no gatherings (at least not in the normal sense), everyone wants to gather.
 Which is totally understandable!

-But as a result, not only is the wedding surge here, but the fight over resources is also here.
+But as a result, not only is the wedding boom here, but the fight over resources is also here.

 Because there are only so many venues and vendors.
 And we’re essentially compacting 3 years of events into about 1.5.